-Supreme Court sends murder, assault case back to trial court after allegations of jury bias
+Washington Supreme Court sends murder, assault case back to trial court after allegations of jury bias

 “It safeguards African Americans and people of color behind closed doors when jury deliberations begin,” she said.

-Berhe’s trial, if a juror’s allegations are true, provide a stark example of how implicit racial bias could affect a case’s outcome.
+Berhe’s trial, if a juror’s allegations are true, provides a stark example of how implicit racial bias could affect a case’s outcome.

 Berhe was convicted of killing 21-year-old Everett Williams, whom Berhe thought had shot his cousin, according to Seattle police.
 A second man who was in the Eastlake alley with Williams was also shot.